Seddryck/Didot/docs/_docs/specify-engine-parser.md

 - `handlebars` is the template engine to use.
 - `output.txt` is the file where the output will be rendered.

-### Add or replace extension associations
+### Add or replace extension associations for template engines

-- `-x, --Extensions`: Defines the association of a file's extension with a template engine.
+- `-x, --EngineExtension`: Defines the association of a file's extension with a template engine.
 More than one can be specified.

 ```powershell
 didot -t template.txt -s data.json -x txt:handlebars;liquid:fluid -o output.txt